civican/legisinfo/43-2/bills/C-30/bill_text.md

   **(3)** The portion of subparagraph 146.4(4)(n)(i) of the Act before clause (A) is replaced by the following:

-    if the calendar year is not a specified year for the plan **and the conditions in clauses (p)(ii)(A) and (B) are not met in the calendar year**, the total amount of disability assistance payments made from the plan to the beneficiary in the calendar year shall not exceed the specified maximum amount for the calendar year, except that, in calculating that total amount, any payment made following a transfer in the calendar year from another plan in accordance with subsection (8) is to be disregarded if it is made
+    if the calendar year is not a specified year for the plan and the conditions in clauses (p)(ii)(A) and (B) are not met in the calendar year, the total amount of disability assistance payments made from the plan to the beneficiary in the calendar year shall not exceed the specified maximum amount for the calendar year, except that, in calculating that total amount, any payment made following a transfer in the calendar year from another plan in accordance with subsection (8) is to be disregarded if it is made

   **(4)** Subparagraph 146.4(4)(p)(ii) of the Act is replaced by the following:

-    the first calendar year **in which the following conditions are met**:
+    the first calendar year in which the following conditions are met:

-    **the holder of the plan has requested that the issuer terminate the plan**, and
+    the holder of the plan has requested that the issuer terminate the plan, and

-    throughout **the year**, the beneficiary has no severe and prolonged impairments with the effects described in paragraph 118.3(1)(a.1).
+    throughout the year, the beneficiary has no severe and prolonged impairments with the effects described in paragraph 118.3(1)(a.1).

   **(5)** Section 146.4 of the Act is amended by adding the following after subsection (4):